wasiq0/wasiqbakhsh.github.io/README.md

 Received positive feedback from clients for delivering actionable insights and helping them make data-driven decisions to improve operational eciency and drive business growth.

-# Forage | Data Analyst Intern Apr 23 - Apr 23
+### Forage | Data Analyst Intern Apr 23 - Apr 23

 Successfully completed an internship at Foarge, where I worked on a data case study project.

 Utilized analytical skills to analyze data and identify insights relevant to the case study objectives.

 Collaborated with team members to develop data-driven solutions and recommendations based on the analysis.

 ## Projects / Open-Source

-# Superstore Exploratory Data Analysis and Model Training | Link Python
+### Superstore Exploratory Data Analysis and Model Training | Link Python
 (Pandas,Seaborn,Matplotlib,KNN Regressor)
 Conducted Exploratory Data Analysis (EDA) to understand trends, correlations, and anomalies in superstore data.
 Additionally, developed and trained a Linear Regression model to forecast gross income based on identied patterns and variables.
 Through collaboration with the client, you ensured alignment of analysis and models with their unique business objectives.

-# Play Store Health Products Web Scrapping | Link Python (Pandas , Google_Play_Scraper)
+### Play Store Health Products Web Scrapping | Link Python (Pandas , Google_Play_Scraper)
 Unveil insights from health apps on Google Play Store!
 Utilized advanced web scraping for comprehensive data gathering.
 Uncovered fascinating trends in user behaviour and feature popularity

-# IPL Data Analysis | Link Tableau SQL Pyhton
+### IPL Data Analysis | Link Tableau SQL Pyhton
 Developed a comprehensive Tableau dashboard analyzing IPL data, unveiling key insights into team performance and player trends.
 Leveraged data visualization techniques to present intricate cricket analytics eectively.

-# Bitcoin Trends Forecasting | Link Python Tableau
+### Bitcoin Trends Forecasting | Python Tableau
-Leveraged Yahoo Finance API (ynance) to meticulously extract and analyze Bitcoin data, culminating in comprehensive forecasts for future price highs and lows, alongside volume trends.
+Leveraged Yahoo Finance API (yFinance) to meticulously extract and analyze Bitcoin data, culminating in comprehensive forecasts for future price highs and lows, alongside volume trends.

-Demonstrated prociency in data visualization using Tableau, crafting dynamic and intuitive charts that elucidated intricate cryptocurrency trends, facilitating informed decision-making.
+Demonstrated proficiency in data visualization using Tableau, crafting dynamic and intuitive charts that elucidated intricate cryptocurrency trends, facilitating informed decision-making.

 Applied advanced analytical techniques to forecast Bitcoin's performance for the year 2025, providing valuable insights crucial for strategic planning and navigating the dynamic landscape of the cryptocurrency market.

+### Unnveiling Insights from Youtube Comments | Pyhton ETL Tableau

+I delved into the vibrant world of YouTube analytics! 🚀 Leveraging the YouTube Data API, I embarked on a journey through the latest video by Pakistan's top content creator, Ducky Bhai. 🎥 With data in hand, I traversed the intricate landscapes of sentiment analysis, transforming raw comments into insights that paint a vivid picture of audience engagement and emotion.

+But it didn't stop there.
+Armed with insights, I ventured into the realm of data visualization, crafting captivating graphs that breathe life into the digital dialogue.
+From dynamic sentiment distribution charts to mesmerizing word clouds capturing the essence of viewer discourse, each visualization tells a story waiting to be discovered.

+As I reflect on this journey, I'm reminded of the power of data to illuminate pathways to understanding and connection.
+Through the lens of YouTube analytics, I invite you to join me in exploring the rich tapestry of audience sentiment and engagement, where insights pave the way for meaningful storytelling. 📊✨

 ## Certifications
 Google Data Analytics - Coursera